About this site

 First, I realized the query part of a URL is too easily lost.
 Looking for alternatives, I discovered Fossil allowed /wiki/Baz+foo instead of /wiki?name=Baz+foo.
 I didn’t link to my site from many places, yet I still noticed that spaces encoded as + in the path part of the URL were sometimes a problem for linking and automatic URL detection.
 Encoding spaces as %20 worked more often but looked even uglier.
 Eventually, I gave up on the idea of page names with the full title.

 When I migrated off Fossil, I dropped the /wiki/ part.
-My current URL format is one or more lowercase English words joined by dashes:
+My current URL format uses one or more lowercase English words joined by dashes:

 https://dbohdan.com/internet-communities

-I cannot quite endorse Derek Sivers’s approach.
+I cannot fully endorse Derek Sivers’s approach.
 I think regular words are preferable to single letters or initialisms.
 Words are easier to remember.
-Words are also easier to type on a mobile device with autocomplete.
+Words are also easier to type on mobile devices with autocomplete.
 Typos are more obvious in common words.
-With words instead of single letters typos are less likely to take you to an existing but wrong page.
+With words instead of single letters, typos are less likely to take you to an existing but incorrect page.